 Comparing the signs of the foretold ‘birth pains’ of the kingdom with the history of the last two centuries, I infer that he is returning soon.
 That puts the present work at odds with most if not all published commentaries.
 In my judgement Revelation will not unlock its mysteries until Christ is imminent and unless we then understand that he is imminent.
 Moreover, Christ’s teaching is at variance with modern theology (as critiqued above), whereas most scholars are comfortable with modern theology.

 The final reason for offering yet another commentary is that Old Testament prophecy, even now, remains largely closed.
 One purpose of Revelation is to open it up – to ‘bear witness to the word of God’.
-Concerning the future yet to take place, the Old Testament has only one major theme: the fulfilment of God’s promise to Abraham to give to him and his offspring the land of Canaan as an everlasting possession (Gen 17:8).
+Concerning the future yet to take place, the Old Testament has only one major theme: the fulfilment of God’s promise to give to his offspring the land from the Euphrates to the Nile as an everlasting possession (Gen 15:18).
 The judgement of the nations, which will take place synchronously, is a minor theme.
 By contrast, in Revelation the judgement is the major theme and the fulfilment of the promise a minor one (having been treated at length in the Old Testament).
 Revelation brings Old Testament prophecy to life by helping us see that it is not primarily about the first coming of Christ and spiritual truths accessible only to believers.
 The redemption of Israel, the wrath of God and the kingdom of God still lie ahead, and they will come to pass on this earth.

 speak tenderly to Jerusalem and cry to her